PersiaML/tutorials/src/data-processing/index.md

 ## PersiaBatch Processing Integration Example

-We provide a integration example for you to understand how to generate a `PersiaBatch` from origin data.
+We provide an integration example for you to understand how to generate a `PersiaBatch` from origin data.

 ```python
 import json